TristanvanLeeuwen/WISM100_Robotics/index.md

 * Analyse the convergence of the fixed point method with $g(x) = x + \alpha f(x)$; under what conditions on $\alpha$ does the method converge and what is the optimal $\alpha$?
 * Analyse the convergence of the modified Newton's method $x_{k+1} = x_k - m f(x_k)/f'(x_k)$ when applied to a function that has a root with multiplicity m.
 What happens when you apply this method to a function with a root with higher or lower multiplicity?
+* Try to solve the Cyclic-6 problem using Gröbner basis and elimination.
+How sensitive is the system to small errors?

 ## Lecture 4